 Have a number of promotional items with your logo and contact information made.
 These include useful office items that businesses use daily, such as pens, post-it notes, and paper pads.
 Give a few of these to every shipping manager you visit, even if you don’t get into their approved carriers list.
 It won’t be long before shipping managers start reaching for one of your pens while working at their desk.
 This is a low-key way to always be in front of potential clients.
 Sooner or later, they will encounter a shipping problem and may call you to pull a load for them.

 6. How to finance your growth

 Every carrier would love to grow quickly.
 However, few consider that growing quickly can get your company into cash flow problems.
 While some shippers offer quick pays, many pay their invoices in net-30- to net-60-day terms.
 Your company has to cover the expenses of picking up and delivering the load out of its cash reserves.
 Then, your company must wait for one to two months to get paid.
 This delay can create cash flow problems.

 It’s easy to see how a company that is growing quickly but with low cash reserves can develop financial problems.
 All it takes is a few invoices that pay late or taking a load your company could not afford to deliver.
 The way to solve this problem is to use freight bill factoring.

 Freight bill factoring allows you to finance slow-paying invoices from creditworthy shippers.
 It provides immediate funds you can deploy to pay for fuel or other business expenses.
 One of its main advantages is that it is available to small and growing carriers.
 Additionally, lines can be set up quickly and grow as your trucking company grows.
 To learn more, read “What is Freight Bill Factoring?”

 Need more information?

-We are a leading factoring company in Canada and can provide you with high advances at low rates.
+We are a leading factoring company and can provide you with high advances at low rates.
 For more information, get an online quote or call us toll-free at (877) 300 3258.